catpea/signalcraft/README.md

 - Give TODOM multiple code generation profiles
 - Node Property Editor (YAML First)
 - Add A Game Like Tutorial with Achievement unlocked
+- documentaion must state that use cannot create id and type named fields on a node as those are reserved

 ### Unsure